-Also affectionately known as Pot Mums, Chrysanthemums are the perfect gift for Mother’s Day.
+Also affectionately known as ‘Pot Mums’, Chrysanthemums are the perfect gift for Mothers Day.

 Make sure to remove any dead flowers as they wilt, and water when the top inch of soil becomes dry.
 Again, a bright but indirectly lit windowsill works well for Chrysanthemums, avoiding any really high or low temperatures.

 Kalanchoe, sometimes also known as a Flaming Katy, is a succulent with fleshy, emerald green leaves and masses of colourful flowers.
 They can be unusual in appearance but are great to have around the house, adding intrigue and interest to the home.

-Kalanchoe love to live on a kitchen windowsill, somewhere that gets plenty of light but that is out of the direct afternoon glare, as the leaves can become scorched.
+Kalanchoe love to live on a kitchen windowsill, somewhere that gets plenty of light but that is out of the direct afternoon glare, as the leaves can become scorched or wilted.

 After the Kalanchoe has finished its bloom, cut off the flowering head and reduce watering and it should bloom naturally again in spring.

-A mistake people often make with kalanchoe is overwatering, so ensure that are only watering when the soil has dried out, and never allow it to stand in water.
+A mistake people often make with Kalanchoe is overwatering, so ensure that are only watering when the soil has dried out, and never allow it to stand in water.
 Remember to water less during the winter.
 These are perfect for busy mums who need a pretty and unfussy plant to brighten up their day.

 The Rosa (rose) is the national flower of the UK and is the perfect plant to show your mum how much she means to you.
 You can buy special indoor pot roses that make excellent presents for Mother’s Day.
 They are best put on a well-lit windowsill and watered little and often.
 Too much water can cause them to rot.